karstenv/dynamic_layers_qgis/postgis/README.md

 ## plpython functions (python v 2.7)

-# Prerequisites to enbale plpython functions in Postgresql and to use the LATERAL join
+# Prerequisites to enable plpython functions in Postgresql / PostGIS and to use the LATERAL join

 * Postgresql version 9.3+ (introduces LATERAL join type)
 * PostGIS extension installed